renovatebot/renovate/lib/modules/platform/gerrit/index.md

   This one tries to merge "origin/${branchName}" into baseBranch and check for conflicts.
 From `initRepo()` we fetch all open gerrit-changes to the local branch-name "origin/${branchName}" to let this work as expected.

 - isBranchBehindBase()
-  The Implementation now checks all branches (not remote only) but includes the `origin/` prefix in the match.
-This way the fake-branches checked out from initRepo() return the correct answer, and it should work for the other platforms too (because `remotes/origin/$branchname`).
+  The implementation now checks all branches (not remote only) but includes the `origin/` prefix in the match.
+This way the fake-branches checked out from `initRepo()` return the correct answer, and it should work for the other platforms too (because `remotes/origin/$branchname`).

 - deleteBranch()
   Fails always because remote branches are not exists in real.
 This should be no real problem.